jasonbrianhall/cometbusters/README.md

 10. **Remember: The Destiny is Ancient** - This ship survived something before.
 Trust its design, even when it seems fragile
 11. **Prepare for Phase Shifts** - Boss fights have multiple phases.
 When patterns change dramatically, adapt your strategy

+### Boss-Specific Strategies

+**Against the Death Star**
+- Relatively straightforward compared to other bosses
+- Watch the rotating patterns—learn the timing of fire spreads
+- Position yourself in the gaps between firing arcs
+- Keep moving to avoid standing still when volleys arrive
+- High shield and full missiles recommended before engagement

+**Against the Spawn Queen**
+- **THE PRIORITY THREAT** - This is arguably the most dangerous boss
+- She doesn't shoot directly; instead she **recruits entire squadrons** (10 ships per wave: 6 Red, 2 Green, 2 Purple)
+- While managing her recruitment waves, she also **hurls massive asteroids** at you
+- Strategy:
+  1. Focus fire on the Queen herself to reduce her health quickly
+  2. Don't get distracted by the spawned ships—kill the Queen before she recruits again
+  3. Expect chaos—you'll be juggling 10+ enemy ships, asteroids, and the Queen simultaneously
+  4. Pre-generate missiles to maximum before fight starts
+  5. Use omnidirectional fire to clear space around you when overwhelmed
+  6. The Queen spawns from top-center, making her relatively stationary—exploit this
+  7. Expect multiple recruitment phases—each one gets more intense

+**Against the Void Nexus**
+- Fragmented multi-part boss
+- Destroying fragments doesn't kill it—they spawn smaller variants
+- Focus on learning the fragmentation pattern
+- Clear smaller fragments systematically
+- Expect Brown Coat reinforcements

+**Against the Harbinger**
+- Ordnance-based threat—creates dangerous zones
+- Pattern-heavy boss; learn the bombing patterns
+- Stay mobile and predict where safe zones will be
+- Don't camp in one location

+**Against the Star Vortex**
+- Two distinct phases
+- Phase 1: Gravity manipulation with missile attacks
+- Phase 2: Spawns Juggernaut fleets—expect 3-4 massive golden ships
+- This is where you'll need maximum missile capacity
+- Focus on Juggernauts in Phase 2; the Star Vortex becomes secondary threat

+**Against the Singularity**
+- The final boss; information is limited
+- Prepare for the unexpected—this boss may break your assumptions
+- Bring maximum firepower
+- Trust the Destiny's ancient design

 ---

 ## 🛠️ Installation & Building